 6. Do I have to purchase equipment straight away?

 Absolutely not.
 We offer free equipment rental for your beginner (Jump Start) and intermediate (Momentum) level classes.
 As you move into our advanced programmes, you can choose to purchase your own equipment at our member prices or continue to rent from us at $50 per set on a per session basis.

 Yes, a 60 minutes long trial lesson can be arranged at $45 per person.
 A family discount of 50% is available for each subsequent member.
 If you sign up for classes with us right after the trial, the fees for the trial lesson will be waived.

 8. Can I book private 1-on-1 lessons with the coach?

 Yes, we highly recommend that you take 1-on-1 lessons with our team of professional coaches.
 It is an effective method to learn and should be an integral part of your training if you are serious about taking your fencing to the next level.
 For more information, please drop us an email or speak to any of our staff directly.

 10. What is a typical member like in Absolute Fencing?

-There are three types of typical profile in Absolute Fencing: The Fun-loving Enthusiast, The Serious Fencer, and The Pro Fighter.
+There are three types of typical profiles in Absolute Fencing: The Fun-loving Enthusiast, The Serious Fencer, and The Pro Fighter.
 “The Fun-loving Enthusiast” is someone who wants to have fun and to keep in good shape through an exciting, stimulating, high-energy workout (rather than another boring gym session).
 “The Serious Fencer” is someone who is passionate about the sport and wants to improve his skills under the guidance of an excellent fencing master.
-“The Pro Fighter” is someone who has set his eyes on achieving the highest level of play in fencing and wants to win in top level competitions (both local and international).
+“The Pro Fighter” is someone who has set his eyes on achieving the highest level of play in fencing and wants to win in top-level competitions (both local and international).

 11. What is the best age to start learning fencing?